rotkonetworks/aiur/README.md

 # aiur

-aiur is a smart contract system for the Infrastructure Builders' Program (IBP) that handles network governance, pylon management, and decentralized monitoring with on-chain SLA tracking.
+aiur is a smart contract system for the Infrastructure Builders' Program (IBP) that handles network governance, member management and decentralized monitoring with on-chain verified SLA tracking.

 ## overview